 A fall from standing height in older adults is now the commonest cause of major trauma in the UK.1 Traumatic brain injury (TBI) accounts for half of trauma admissions in older adults and is the leading cause of trauma death and disability.
-Because the population aged over 70 years is increasing, the burden of TBI in older adults will continue to rise.
+Because the UK population is steadily ageing, the burden of TBI in older adults will continue to rise.
 Although older adults' equal right to care is enshrined in the NHS constitution, services are not configured to their needs.
-Injury severity is frequently underappreciated in older adults so they are more likely to be transferred to a local trauma unit rather than a major trauma centre, be seen by a junior doctor and wait longer for investigation and treatment.^{1-3}
+Injury severity is frequently underappreciated in older adults so they are more likely to be transferred to a local trauma unit rather than a trauma centre, be seen by a junior doctor and wait longer for tests and treatment.^{1-}